LIILVAME/Doogoo/docs/security-audit-2025-11-25.md

 ## Summary
 - `npm audit --production` now reports **0 vulnerabilities** after upgrading SheetJS `xlsx` to a patched build.
-- The previous prototype pollution and potential ReDoS advisories are remediated by consuming the vendor tarball release `0.20.3`.
+- The previous prototype pollution and potential ReDoS advisories are remediated by the vendor tarball release `0.20.3`.
-- The dependency is pinned to the official SheetJS CDN (`https://cdn.sheetjs.com/xlsx-latest/xlsx-latest.tgz`) to receive patched community builds.
+- The dependency is pinned to the official SheetJS CDN using the versioned tarball (`https://cdn.sheetjs.com/xlsx-0.20.3/xlsx-0.20.3.tgz`) for reproducible installs.

 ## Methodology
 - Ran `npm audit --production` against the current lockfile to evaluate production dependencies.